Champagne vs. Prosecco vs. sparkling wine?

 I know, keeping up with all the nuances of bubbly can be confusing.
 That's why you need this guide that will answer your burning (and bursting) bubbly questions.

-One quiet afternoon while popping a new vegan, organic, sparkling wine I was sampling, it hit me: What’s the difference between Champagne and Prosecco?
+One quiet afternoon while popping a new vegan, organic, sparkling wine I was sampling for an article I was writing, it hit me: What’s the difference between Champagne and Prosecco?
 Should I be embarrassed that after all the bottles of bubbly I’ve popped, dinner and wine-pairing events I’ve been to, and beverage research I've conducted that I didn’t know the difference between the two?
 Let there be confusion no more.
 Here's a refresher on all the bubbly variants so you are a mini bubbly encyclopedia on Champagne vs. Prosecco. vs. sparkling wine.
 Plus, some tasting notes so you choose a bubbly that is perfect for your unique palette.

 Champagne is a type of sparkling wine that comes from the region of Champagne, in northern France.
 In addition to regional requirements, it also must be made from specific grapes to constitute as Champagne.